 When the hammer is cocked the gun may be placed on "SAFE".
-To do this press firmly on the safety lever until it snaps rearward into the trigger guard to put the safety "ON" [see figure 1].
+Safety can only be engaged when hammer is cocked.
+To do this, press firmly on the safety lever until it snaps rearward into the trigger guard to put the safety "ON" [see figure 1].
 When the safety is "ON" the trigger cannot be depressed because the trigger is blocked and the hammer is locked in place.